harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmawl/marriage/celia.md

 - SP 7, ~10:29 = 43
 	- Trigger heart event Don’t Move +5
 		- regardless of time, C warps to (167,228)
+		- Pick up toy flower (you should have one flower in hand and 2 in inventory at this point, pick up 1 or 2 additional if you didn't get them on day 2)
 		- Gifts +6
 		- Go home
 	- 1900 happ